charliecjung/A_New_Flight/README.md

-Last Flight -- A modified Flappy Bird Clone.
+A New Flight -- A modified Flappy Bird Clone.

 <h1> How to install: </h1>